poemm/stateless_merkle_token/README.md

 # Stateless Token Contract

+## The Code

+`merkle_token_contract.py` is the on-chain logic, to be ported and compiled to Wasm. `merkle_token_offchain.py` is for off-chain things like generating merkle proofs, although it algorithms are naive for now.
+To see merkle proof sizes for various numbers of accounts in the state and various numbers of acconts in the proof, try:
+```
+python3 python3 merkle_token_offchain.py
+```

 ## Introduction

 This is an experiment to write a stateless token contract for blockchains like Ethereum.
-A problem with current (2019) token contracts is that the state (account balances) is stored on-chain, but state growth is unsustainable.
+A problem with current token contracts is that the state (account addresses and balances) is stored on-chain -- state growth has been unsustainable.
 A proposed solution is stateless contracts, which only put a state hash on-chain, and all account balances are maintained off-chain.

-A stateless token contract must verify account balances against the state hash, apply balance transfers, and update the state hash to finalize any balance transfers.
+A stateless token contract must verify account balances against the on-chain state hash, apply balance transfers, and update the state hash to finalize balance transfers.

 We use a [Merkle hash](https://en.wikipedia.org/wiki/Merkle_tree) as the state hash.
-Off-chain, all balances are maintained in a binary tree, which we merkleize on-chain for account verification and to finalize balance updates.
+All balances are maintained off-chain in a binary tree, which we use to generate merkle proofs in an encoding which is convenient to merkleize on-chain.

 Related work includes Vitalik Buterin et. al.'s [SSZ partials as merkle proofs](https://github.com/ethereum/eth2.0-specs/pull/1186/) and Alexey Akhunov's [merkle proofs for Eth 1.0](https://github.com/ledgerwatch/turbo-geth/blob/visual/docs/programmers_guide/guide.md).
 An alternative to Merkle trees is RSA accumulators.
-An exciting new direction is using zero-knowledge tricks to verify token transfers succinctly.
+An exciting new direction is using zero-knowledge tricks to verify token transfers more succinctly.

-## The Code

-`merkle_token_contract.py` is the on-chain logic, to be ported and compiled to Wasm. `merkle_token_offchain.py` is for off-chain things like generating merkle proofs, although it algorithms are naive for now.
-To see merkle proof sizes for various numbers of accounts in the state and the proof, try:
-```
-python3 python3 merkle_token_offchain.py
-```

 ## Binary Tree